chandler14362/BinaryRecords/README.md

  - Make an ExpressionGeneratorProvider for records, move the logic out of TypeSerializer
  - Support ValueTypes in the TypeSerializer in a machine ambiguous way using blittable block technique
  - Consider enums blittable based on their backing type
+ - Look in to optimizing the blittable block data layout
  - Add warmup calls for type serializers (maybe an api for warming up an entire assembly too)
  - Support record inheritance
  - Support more than just records (?)